 My mom did not have an easy childhood.
 Her mother, my grandmother, was diagnosed with rheumatoid arthritis when she was in her early 20’s.
 This was during the 1930’s and the medical field was not advanced as it is today.
 The medical profession did not know what was wrong with my grandmother.
 She was in hospitals and rest homes from the time my mother was 4 or 5 until she was 10.
 After many failed attempts to identify the problem, the doctors finally diagnosed her with rheumatoid arthritis and told her she would never walk again.
 Imagine a young child having to endure being without her mother during the formative years of her life.
-Her grandmother lived nearby and always helped the family as my grandfather had to work to support them.
+Her grandmother lived nearby and helped the family as my grandfather worked to support them.

 Once I asked my mom about her childhood and her response was, “it was a very sad time.”
 After many years she did tell me most of the story.
 I know there are still things from her past that she has a hard time sharing.